Rays win for 16th time in 17 games, Hill beats Yankees 3-1

 Rays manager Kevin Cash brought in Michael Wacha to start the sixth, extending Tampa Bay’s record streak of 729 games without a complete game since Matt Andriese’s two-hit shutout of Oakland on May 14, 2016.

+“I know what we do here and how that buy-in is, and being on board is important for a total team win,” Hill said.

-Miguel Andujar homered in the seventh, just his second since 2018.
-Pete Fairbanks struck out Brett Gardner with a man on to end the seventh, Ryan Thompson pitched a perfect eighth and J.P.
-Feyereisen, acquired May 21 from Milwaukee for shortstop Willy Adames, finished a five-hitter for his third save.
+Miguel Andújar homered in the seventh off Wacha, and Pete Fairbanks, Ryan Thompson and J.P.
+Feyereisen finished a five-hitter.
+Feyereisen got his third save since he acquired May 21 from Milwaukee for shortstop Willy Adames.

+“They really embrace whatever is asked of them on a daily basis,” Cash said.
+“It allows some flexibility to not get locked in on roles.”

 The AL East-leading Rays (35-20) improved to 7-3 against the Yankees this season and became only the fourth visiting team in the last 30 years to win nine games in a 10-game span in the Bronx, after Seattle from 2000-03, Boston from 2010-11 and the Rays from 2013-14.
 Tampa Bay has won nine in a row overall in intra-division matchups.

+“I don’t think anybody’s getting too far ahead of themselves or too exited,” Cash said.
+“We all recognize and appreciate this is a long season.
+It’s longer than the one that we experienced in 2020.”

-Starting a key seven-game homestand against the AL East-leading Rays and second-place Boston Red Sox, the Yankees could drop back from contention within a week.
-New York (29-25) limped to the season’s one-third mark with its fourth straight defeat and sixth in seven games.
-The Yankees have scored two runs or fewer in nine of their last 12 games for the first time since August 1971.
+Starting a key seven-game homestand against the Rays and second-place Boston, the Yankees (29-25) limped to the season’s one-third mark with their fourth straight defeat and sixth in seven games.
+The Yankees have scored two runs or fewer in nine of 12 games for the first time since August 1971.

-Last weekend at Detroit, the Yankees became the first team in AL history with two runs or fewer and 12 strikeouts in each game of a three-game series, according to STATS.
+“Control the strike zone and and do damage when you get a pitch that’s a mistake or your pitch to do damage with,” Yankees manager Aaron Boone said.
+“That’s the identity we’ve got to get back to having.”

 MAY DAYS